 The traditional school of thought has typically been the higher your degree, the more money you can expect to make.
 While that theory is still true to an extent, community college graduates who choose the right field of study can expect to make nearly as much as their co-workers with a four-year degree

 .
 Check out these seven lucrative positions you can land with just a two-year degree program under your belt.

-is a career that is simply always in demand, so jobs will be available regardless of what the economy might decide to do.
+Nursing is a career that is simply always in demand, so jobs will be available regardless of what the economy might decide to do.
 Many nurses today get their foot in the career door with an associate degree, and then work their way up the hierarchy through practical job experience or additional education.
 Those who complete their degree program will also need to take state examinations for licensure in order to work in their state of residence.

-, job growth for the nursing profession is expected to grow by 22 percent between 2008 and 2018.
+According to College Surfing, job growth for the nursing profession is expected to grow by 22 percent between 2008 and 2018.
 The average salary for registered nurses in 2009 was $63,750.
 In addition, nurses often enjoy added perks like robust benefit packages, flexible schedules and tuition assistance if they decide to pursue additional education for their career path.

 There are few jobs as wonderfully flexible as that of a dental hygienist